 Teachers take full account of children's individual differences including cultural background, ethnicity, age and gender.
 Teachers plan experiences appropriate to meet the needs of the children and encourage them to reach the highest possible standards.

 MONITORING:

-The Year Group Leaders and the Senior Leadership Team in liaison with the Head Teacher will monitor this policy attend PPA sessions hold informal discussions with staff.
+The Year Group Leaders and the Senior Leadership Team in liaison with the Head Teacher will monitor this policy

 They will: